Nominated Candidate for Division J Director

 What have been your key accomplishments and what have you learnt from in past leadership roles?

-Area Director – What I have enjoyed the most was to create an “Area 37 Club” by developing inter club collaboration as Area Director.
-I also enjoyed the support and willingness of Members support Area and Division events.
+Area Director – What I have enjoyed the most was creating an “Area 37 Club” by developing inter-club collaboration as Area Director.
+I also enjoyed the support and willingness of Members to support Area and Division events.
 I encouraged Members/Club leaders from all clubs to take the next step by presenting COT/Area contest workshops and taking up functionary roles resulting in increased confidence.
-I have learnt that with the appropriate approach you can get Members to commit bigger Club/Area goals.
+I have learnt that with the appropriate approach you can get Members to commit to bigger Club/Area goals.

 What are the main responsibilities of Division Directors that you are aware of?